karlosss/simple_api/README.md

 By default, Simple API extracts all fields, models, and reverse relations.
 If this is not what we want, we have two ways to specify: either list the fields we want using `only_fields`, or list the fields we don't want using `exclude_fields` (but not both at the same time, of course).

 After the set of extracted fields is determined, we can add `custom_fields`: each custom field must also have its type specified, as there is no way Simple API can find that out.

+Note that model properties are only output fields.
+Simple API objects can be also used as inputs and in such case, we do not want read-only fields there.
+Custom fields that should be both for input and output are specified in `custom_fields`, fields only for input in `input_custom_fields`, and those only for output in `output_custom_fields`.

-The types in GraphQL now look like this:
+The schema then looks like this:
 ```
 // Short post
 id: Int!